Rape in Pakistan: Types

 According to Women's Studies professor Shahla Haeri, rape in Pakistan is "often institutionalized and has the tacit and at times the explicit approval of the state".
 According to a study by Human Rights Watch, there is a rape once every two hours and a gang rape every eight.
 Asma Jahangir, a lawyer and co-founder of the women's rights group Women's Action Forum, reported in a 1988 study of female detainees in Punjab that around 72 percent of them stated they had been sexually abused while in custody.

 Rape by family members

-According to WAR, over 82% of rapists are family members including fathers, brothers, grandfathers and uncles of the victims.
-The crimes come to light when the girls get pregnant and go to gynecologists for abortion.
-The mothers do not go to the police either.